hyperledger/fabric/docs/source/raft_bft_migration.md

 \
 Before proceeding with the migration, the following preparatory steps are required:

-1.  **Config the number of node to be 3f + 1, so the cluster will be functional.**
+1.  **Config the number of nodes to be 3f + 1, so the cluster will be functional.
+(Where f is the number of tolerated failures).**
 2. Prepare the BFT `Metadata` channel configuration.
 Refer to the [BFT configuration guide](./bft_configuration.html) for more information on the channel configuration fields.

 3. Prepare the ConsenterMapping.
-Ensure all nodes are part of the consenters.
+Ensure all nodes of the current Raft cluster are part of the consenters.

-Note: all the channels should receive the same BFT `Metadata` and `ConsenterMapping` configuration.
+Note: different channels may receive different BFT `Metadata` and `ConsenterMapping` configuration.

 4. Ensure all ordering service nodes are running the same version of Fabric, and that this version is v3.0.0 or greater.
 5. Ensure all peers are running at least v3.0.0 of Fabric.
 Make sure all channels are configured with the channel capability that enables migration to BFT (V3_0 or later).